 I’m a little shy when I first get into new things, as anyone might be.
 I don’t like to shout about something until I know I’m great at it.
 But I’ve found inspiration lately and a much-needed push to figure this whole photo thing out.
 Today, some things in Downtown Orlando (which totally doesn’t suck, by the way) caught my eye.

 First, this brick building stood out because of the way the light was hitting it.
 The individual bricks looked like they were shining and the sky created a nice backdrop.
 Plus, I just love a good ol’ brick building in a downtown, urban environment.

 Then, I saw this balcony railing on Church Street that took me back to that ridiculous weekend spent in New Orleans with my sorority sisters.
 Plus, the light and overhanging plant were just right.

 I love a good neon sign, and this place has some pretty good french fries.
 The overhanging branches also had a creepy, haunted vibe to them.

 Walking back to my car, I noticed this ornate cross wedged between two buildings.
 I thought the straight lines of the structures surrounding it created a pretty cool juxtaposition.

-This last building caught my eye because it reminded me of a home on a cliff in Greece.
-Now, I’ve never been there but a few marathons of Sisterhood of the Traveling Pants and Mama Mia gave me a pretty good representation.
+This last building caught my eye because it reminded me of a home on a cliff in Oia.
+Now, I’ve never been there but a few marathons of Sisterhood of the Traveling Pants and Mamma Mia gave me a pretty good representation.

 I took about 300 photos today, and probably 15 of them made the final cut.
 In my classes, the professor taught me to take as many photos as possible, and don’t delete ANY of them until the very last moment (or not at all, but who has that amount of memory).
-I’ve got a few more that I’ll upload in the next few days, but I was particularly proud of these 5 and wanted to share with whoever may be reading.
+I’ve got a few more that passed the test, but I was particularly proud of these 5 and wanted to share with whoever may be reading.